frink-okn/frink-landing-zone/docs/help/query-page.md

 FRINK offers a query page that enables anyone to query specific Theme 1 graphs or query across graphs (i.e., a federated query).
 The FRINK Query Page is located at [https://frink.apps.renci.org](https://frink.apps.renci.org).

 ### Sources
 The query page allows selection of a single knowledge graph or multiple knowledge graphs to query.

-From the Sources drop-down menu
+From the Sources drop-down menu (shown below)

 <img src="../../assets/images/Sources-DropDown-Empty.png" width="400">

-you can select one or many of the graphs comprising FRINK.
+You can select one or many of the graphs comprising FRINK.

 <img src="../../assets/images/SourcesDropDown2.png" width="400">

-You can construct a query in SPARQL using the SPARQL Query pane, and then clicking the Run Query button.
+Then you can construct a query in SPARQL using the SPARQL Query pane.
+Click the Run Query button to execute the query.
 <img src="../../assets/images/SPARQLQueryPane.png" width="400">